 I am a conceptual artist working in participatory performance, ephemeral events, and immersive installation.
-I appropriate familiar institutions and rituals—the nomadic library, tech support event, swap meet—often inviting the audience and other artists to co-create with me in a festive space.
-I document these events through drawings, cyanotypes, photographs, video, and publications.
+Appropriating familiar institutions like the nomadic library, tech support event, or lemonade stand, I make spaces for the audience to co-create with me.
+I document these events through drawings, photographs, videos, and publications.

-UltraViolet Archive (2018-2019) is a nomadic collection of endangered creative works—including films, graphic novels, music, literature, visual and performing arts—that were banned, challenged, or partially censored.
-Visitors are invited to contribute to research, expanding the archive throughout the duration of an exhibition.
+UltraViolet Archive (2018-2022) is a nomadic collection of endangered creative works—including films, graphic novels, music, literature, visual and performing arts—that were banned, challenged, or physically threatened.
+The installation includes a neon sign, bookshelves, film screening room, computer station, and a seating area for the public to spend time with the collection.
+Visitors are invited to conduct research using the reference materials provided and recommend additional works to expand the archive.

-In Unfriend Me Friend (2018), I responded to Facebook’s sale of user data to Cambridge Analytica, hosting a free Facebook Data Download Party.
+In Unfriend Me Friend (2018), I responded to Facebook’s sale of user data to Cambridge Analytica, hosting a free Facebook data download party.
 I provided technical support and themed drinks in exchange for participation.
-Projecting Mark Zuckerberg’s 2018 congressional testimony as a backdrop, I purchased participants’ data for 75 cents—the amount paid by Cambridge Analytica.
+Projecting Mark Zuckerberg’s 2018 congressional testimony as a backdrop, I purchased participants’ data for 75 cents each—the amount paid by Cambridge Analytica.

-By interrupting the routines of dominant culture—censorship, data harvesting, capitalism—I hope to give the audience an opportunity to look critically at the institutions that hold and reinforce power.
+By interrupting cultural norms such as censorship, data harvesting, and capitalism, I invite the audience to critically examine the institutions that hold and reinforce power.